 CAAS’s recognition is based on full compliance with CAA Part 145 requirements, Part 145 MOE and CAAS supplement.

-This recognition is limited to the scope of work permitted under the current approval granted by CAA to the Part 145 Organisation in accordance with CAA Part 145 requirements and to the United Kingdom locations specified therein.
+This recognition is limited to the scope of work permitted under the current approval granted by UKCAA to the Part 145 Organisation in accordance with CAA Part 145 requirements and to the United Kingdom locations specified therein.

 INTERNAL QUALITY ASSURANCE SYSTEM